For the last 18 years, Gallup tracked employee engagement and found that on average only 30% of employees reported being actively engaged.

 Don't worry, we've got an answer for each one.

-Don't miss out on our special Early Bird Rate!!
-It is a discounted rate for the course and has 2 EXCLUSIVE offers that will expire at midnight on 3/2/19!!
+Don't miss out on our special Regular rate!!
+It is a discounted rate for the course that will expire at midnight on 3/10/19!!

 For us, resilient is more of a mindset than an end goal for your culture.
 Resilient means that you can deal with complexities and adapt to changes with minimal disruption.